![]() |

 lines and underground cables is the way they are insulated.
 Overhead lines are

-insulated by open air surrounding conductor whereas underground cable
+insulated by open-air surrounding conductor whereas underground cable

 conductors are fabricated wrapped in layers of insulating material.
 Air insulation is the simplest and free from

-nature for overhead current carrying conductor.
+nature for overhead current-carrying conductor.
 Air also flow through the bare

 overhead conductors and remove the produced heat.
 On the other hand for cable

 required to withstand the very high voltage.
-Produced heat dissipation into
+Produced heat dissipation into the environment for underground cable conductor and their surrounding insulation in different

 installation method is a major issue for impact on nearby flora and fauna.